 Repeat a favorite hike: Adult brains love novelty, but kids learn a ton when they get to repeat the same thing over and over.
 Plus, there are endless discoveries to make on the very same stretch of trail.
 Don’t be afraid to repeat what works for your team.

 Use field guides: If you have photos or field guides that you can use to identify local plants and animals, kids can be on the lookout for them.
 Let kids hold them and feel a sense of ownership of the search.
 Field guides can stoke curiosity, build stewardship and give us a reason to slow down and care for the flora and fauna around us.
 We love these Audubon recommended bird guides for kids.
-We’ve also had luck asking for field guide recommendations from our local nature center and searching for kid-friendly field guides for a given region.
+Ask for field guide recommendations from your local nature center and search online for regional kid-friendly guides.
+You can also use free nature identification apps like PlantSnap to identify new plants, or Merlin to quickly identify birds by your location and only a few details you notice about the birds!

 Take sensory breaks.
 Every so often, stop and close your eyes.
 Wonder what you smell, hear or feel.
-Our girls love these chance to “see with our other senses.”
+Our kids love these chances to “see with our other senses,” and it supports their sensory development, too (win-win).

 Manage collections: Collecting is marvelous for kids, and it can make time outdoors fun and engaging.
-But, we’ve both lived and heard so many stories about kids and parents weighed down with so many treasures.
+But kids and parents can get weighed down with so many treasures.
 To keep this manageable and teach kids not to remove too much from the trail, identify a small bucket, bag or container for collecting.
 Then, the rule is, you can stop to observe and love any object, but you can only tote along what fits in the container at any given time.

 Keep a hiking passport.
 Download your state or the national park passport.
 Make a chart or notebook and put a stamp or checkmark every time you take a hike.
 Leave the chart in the car so your kids can add a stamp, the date and notes about each hike.
-This concrete reward reinforces the value of whatever you decide to call your hikes!
+This concrete reward reinforces the value of your hikes!

-End with gratitude: At the end of your hike, stop to share what about the hike made you most grateful.
+End with gratitude: At the end of your hike, stop to share what made you most grateful today.
 Even if someone was pushed into a prickly pear, you can still end on a high note of shared thanks for the endless gifts nature provides.